z--m-n/urbisphere-dm/docs/example_scheduling.md

 # Scheduling

-Some workflow executions are scheduled for periodic production.
-As the execution of each workflow is functionally identical, the automation can be set up with generalized methods, e.g., using `systemd`.
+Some workflow executions are scheduled for periodic workflow task in the production pipeline.
+As the execution of each workflow is functionally identical, the automation can be set up with more generalized methods.
+For scheduled execution of workflows, the project uses Jupyterlab (basic) and `systemd` (more advanced).

 ## Rationale

-For sscheduled execution of workflows, the project uses Jupyterlab (basic) and `systemd` (more advanced).

-Several production workflows are to be executed sequentially, independently of the outcome of the previous workflow.
-For example, the collection, concatenation, quality control and caching steps are typically needed every few minutes for near-real-time access to current data, but are also needed daily to build and update yearly files.
+Several production pipelines require sequential execution of workflows, independently of the outcome of the previous tasks.
+For example, processing steps for the collection, concatenation, quality control and diagnostics are typically needed every few minutes for near-real-time access based on latest actual data, but are also needed daily to build and update yearly archive files with increments of missing data.

 ## Timer units